Eliza Walker Dunbar: Career

 On 11 August 1876, Parliament passed the Medical Act 1876 (also known as the 1876 Enabling Act) allowing UK medical authorities to license qualified applicants regardless of gender.
 The King and Queen's College of Physicians in Ireland were the first UK authority to allow women who already had foreign degrees to take their licence examinations there from 1877.
 Dr Dunbar took the exam in Dublin on 10 January 1877, to become the first woman to qualify for a medical licence by examination from a UK medical institution.
 That a woman had been awarded a 'degree in medicine' was widely reported in the UK Press, this being the first time a woman had been awarded such a qualification by a UK institution.
 Dr Walker Dunbar's name was added to the UK medical register on 12 September 1877, along with Louisa Atkins, Frances Hogan and Sophia Jex-Blake, who also took their exams in Dublin that year.
 These were not the first women to be registered: Elizabeth Blackwell had been on the UK medical register since 1 January 1859.
 However, Blackwell had been registered under a clause of the Medical Act 1858 which permitted doctors with foreign degrees to register if they had practiced medicine in the UK prior to 1858.
 So no examination had been required.

 Dr Dunbar held a number of roles in subsequent years, including medical officer for educational facilities in Bristol such as the Red Lodge Reformatory for Girls, the Bristol Training College of Elementary Teachers and the Department of Education (women) of Bristol University from its foundation in 1892.
-She also acted in some teaching roles, lecturing at the London School of Medicine for Women in 1888 Dunbar also ran courses at the newly established Redland High School for Girls on 'Hygiene' (1888) and 'Physical Training for Girls' (1891).
+She also acted in some teaching roles, lecturing at the London School of Medicine for Women in 1888 and delivering a course of lectures on Physiology at University College Bristol in 1890, funded by the Bristol and Clifton Branch of the Teachers' Guild of Great Britain and Ireland.
+In addition, Dunbar ran courses at the newly established Redland High School for Girls on 'Hygiene' (1888) and 'Physical Training for Girls' (1891).
 Even for a school run on liberal lines, the latter course was considered 'a rather advanced subject to lecture on in those days'.